Cyclic operads, Koszul complexes, and hairy graph complexes: Introduction

 This begs the question as to whether the torsion-free part of $\ext^*_{(\kk \db)_{(-;-)} } (\kk \fb , \lfb^* (\cpd))$ is ever non-trivial.
-As a first example, in Section \ref{sect:examples_alg_inv} we initiate the investigation of the case of $\cpd _{(\kk , \id)}$ (which corresponds to the initial cyclic operad with unit).
-We establish the following:
+As a first example, in Section \ref{sect:examples_alg_inv} we consider the case of $\cpd _{(\kk , \id)}$ (which corresponds to the initial cyclic operad with unit) and establish the following:

 \begin{THM} (Theorem \ref{thm:non-torsion}.)
 For $2 \leq \ell \in \nat$ and $2n := \ell (\ell -1)$, the cohomology given by the $\kk \sym_{2n}$-module

 is not torsion with respect to the $(\kk \ub)_{(-;+)}$-module structure. \end{THM}